Scrabster, Scotland, United Kingdom

 Along the track and beyond the lighthouse, you will be surprised at how many wildflowers thrive in this exposed area.
 They include the endemic Scottish primrose, a tiny pinkish flower that grows only in the northern counties of Caithness and Sutherland, and the offshore Orkney Islands.
 You may also come across vetches, heathers and sea pinks -- some of which appear to grow out of pure rock.
 Continue across the grassy terrain towards the stunning cliffs composed of Devonian aged Old Red Sandstone -- a rock that is 380 million years old that has been sculpted by the sea into caves, geos and gloups (blowholes).

 Don't miss the adjacent spectacular rock formations.
 During the summer months the cliffs are home to many seabirds, from guillemots to gulls.
 You may also see a puffin or two.
+Whales and other mammals are frequently spotted, as the Pentland Firth is where the North Sea meets the Atlantic Ocean.
 Your guide will point out the Deils Brig (the Devil's Bridge) that spans one of the geos, and the extensive views from the headland across to Hoy -- the highest of the Orkney Islands.

 The walk covers a distance of approximately 2½ - 3 miles and crosses exposed, rough ground with unfenced cliffs and blowholes.
-Wear sturdy walking shoes or boots, and warm layered clothing appropriate for the ever-changing Scottish weather.
+Wear sturdy walking shoes or boots.
+Dress warmly in layers with a wind- and waterproof outer layer; bring gloves, a scarf and a warm hat.